JorgeBeeck/Learn-CSS/README.md

 -In the terminal type:

-- npm run serve -- --open
+- sudo npm run serve -- --open

 This opens the project in your browser and run project